 1. What children need to learn in these early years

-2. The strategies that teachers can use to help children acquire these foundations
+2. The strategies teachers can use to help children acquire these foundations

 3. The features of emergent literacy and language understandings and skills

-4. How to design the physical environment in early childhood classrooms to support language and literacy learning
+4. How to design the physical environment in early childhood classrooms, preschools and pre-K programs to support language and literacy learning

-This book will help early childhood professionals and families support young children in acquiring the understandings, knowledge, and skills needed for later success in learning to read and write.
+Teachers and families can use this book to support young children develop the knowledge, and skills needed for later success in learning to read and write.

 “This is a masterful must-read for anyone interested in the literacy development of young children.
 Research on language, reading, writing, and motivation is woven seamlessly together with precise instructional guidance.
 For teachers, this book offers a treasure trove of practical advice; for parents, literacy coaches, and university faculty, it provides a broad, accurate view of early literacy development and pedagogy.”